Enelass/proxy-ssl-trust/README.md

 ## Description

 The purpose of this suite of scripts is to fix certificate trust issues where clients (CLI mostly but also a few GUIs) fail to connect as they do not trust Internal Certificate Authorities found in KeychainAccess.
-This script invokes other scripts to detect proxy settings and create persistent connectivity for the current user.
+This script invokes other scripts to detect proxy settings and create persistent connectivity for CLI.
 It also supports a variety of switches for advanced troubleshooting.

 ## Author

-- Florian Bidabe
+- Florian Bidabe  /  photonsec.com.au
 ## Version

 - **Current Version**: 1.7